ThreatConnect-Inc/tcex/docs/src/notifications.rst

 Recipients
 ==========
-The ``recipients()`` method is used when sending to a distinct set of ThreatConnect users.
+The :py:meth:`~tcex.tcex_notification_v2.TcExNotificationV2.recipients` method is used when sending to a distinct set of ThreatConnect users.
 It requires fields of **type** and **recipients**.
 It also accepts an optional field for **priority**.
 If no priority is provided the value of 'Low' is used. **type** is a free formed text field used for filtering within the ThreatConnect UI.
 Recipients is a comma separated list of ThreatConnect UserIDs.

 .. code-block:: python
     :linenos: